hyogoict/gatb/README.md

         newScores[9] = convertScore(newScores[8], convertTableHs09S);
         break;
 ```
-The latter newScores[8] in line 3 has been substituted with the score after converted by the convertTableHs09G in the line 1, when it should have been substituted with the argument before converted.
+The latter newScores[8] in the line 3 has been substituted with the score after converted by the convertTableHs09G in the line 2, when it should have been substituted with the argument before converted.

 ### 3 Hooks call
 Warning: Invalid hook call.
 Hooks can only be called inside of the body of a function component.
 This could happen for one of the following reasons: